UnravelTEC/stadtteilplan/README.md

 We use spaces (2) instead of tabs, please also use this convention.

+## taxonomy/icon relations

+* icons are defined in css (path: .my-div-icon.*)
+* in .geojson source, a tag "kategorie" matches the css class -> name categories according to css classnames guidelines (short: only lowercase english letters)

 ## Forks

 Currently, there are 3 "branches" of development: